pippinbarr/cart253-2018/modules/core-for-loops/core-for-loops.md

 ```

 - Next we have .hi[`( ... )`], a set of parenthesis around some information
-- We know these days that this means "here is the information needed to do this"
+- We know from other examples that this means "here is the information needed to do this"
-- Unlike a `while` loop, though, we give __three pieces of information__ in here
+- Unlike a `while` loop we give __three pieces of information__ in here

 ---